spencermountain/Freebase.js/README.markdown

 #Freebase
-[Freebase](http://freebase.com/) is a very masculine, but complicated human-curated database.
+[Freebase](http://freebase.com/) is a very masculine but complicated human-curated database.

-[Nodejs](http://nodejs.org/) is a very masculine, but complicated language.
+[Nodejs](http://nodejs.org/) is a very masculine but complicated language.

-## Installation
+## Giddyup

     npm install freebase